-The standard Agreement was developed to allow hostels with ABSTUDY secondary boarders to access term in advance living allowance payments.
+The Standard Agreement was developed to allow hostels with ABSTUDY secondary boarders to access term in advance living allowance payments.
+From 1 July 2015, hostels that are signatories to a Standard Agreement will also have access to the Under-16 Boarding Supplement.